 1000’s of different specialized programs teaching all kinds of things.

 Business study programs are becoming increasingly popular among those coming to LA for educational purposes.
 For several of them, this can mean anything between pursuing a Master of Business Administration at schools such as USC and UCLA or for some more entrepreneurial-minded individuals, this might mean enrolling in a short MBA alternative program.

 Is a so-called MBA alternative program really worth it in Los Angeles?

 Let’s dig into the reasons why an in-person entrepreneurship program in Los Angeles has its advantages.

 What are the advantages of studying in a global business program in Los Angeles?

 The entrepreneurship hub has been exploding in Los Angeles over the past decade with no signs of slowing down any time soon.
-Today “Silicon Beach” became home to the most innovative and startups on the planet.
+Today “Silicon Beach” is home to some of the most innovative and startups on the planet.

-Requirements for the offered full-time, multi-semester Grad courses can be incredibly stringent, requiring time-consuming university standardized testing (GMAT, GRE, etc) with their administrative workload and deadlines, and application processes that can be very distracting for young founders.
+Requirements for full-time, multi-semester Grad courses that are offered can be incredibly stringent, requiring time-consuming university standardized testing (GMAT, GRE, etc) with their administrative workload and deadlines, and application processes that can be very distracting for young founders.

 It can also be difficult to navigate the confusing application process as one sifts through all the information available online.
 Schools sometimes encourage hiring consultants because they can provide an excellent understanding but the cost of the benefit can be very expensive.